 During the 2015 Idaho legislative session, a small group of visionary legislators, education leaders and industry stakeholders began a STEM Caucus that led to legislation creating the Idaho STEM Action Center.
 House Bill 302 became law on July 1, 2015 (Idaho Code §67-823).
 This new law permits some flexibility in implementation which will allow the Center to develop unique grant, training, professional development and student opportunities aligned to Idaho’s workforce needs from kindergarten through career.
 Decisions related to the STEM Action Center are guided by a nine member Board appointed by the Governor.
 The Board is a unique blend of educational leaders from the State Board of Education and the State Department and seven Idaho industry leaders including the Idaho Department of Labor, the Idaho Department of Commerce, Idaho National Laboratory (INL) and Micron.

-- Teacher professional development and opportunities
+- Support of high-quality professional development and grants for educators;

 During the 2016 legislative session, two pieces of legislation were passed that focused on a statewide computer science initiative.
 The STEM Education Fund was created through Senate Bill 1279 into which two million dollars was deposited from the state’s general fund to support the computer science initiative (House Bill 379).
 The legislative intent of the computer science initiative is to increase statewide efforts in computer science awareness and access, kindergarten through career.
 These efforts will continue to be driven by the needs of Idaho’s industry and developed in partnership with industry, the state board of education, professional-technical education, the state department of education, administrators, educators and the community at large.
 The ultimate goal is to secure industry participation in the funding of the state’s computer science education initiatives.